Find a Pest Control Professional

 How to Get Rid of American Cockroaches

 Cockroaches are some of the most resilient pests in the world.
-They exhibit unique survival tactics, including the ability to live for a week without their head.
-This makes getting rid of American cockroaches a difficult task for homeowners to do themselves.
+They exhibit unique survival tactics, including the ability to live for a week without their head, making their eradication a difficult task for homeowners to do themselves.

 People can take steps, however, to mitigate American cockroach problems through barrier exclusion and cleanliness.
 Barrier exclusion involves preventing cockroaches from entering the home through small cracks in walls, gaps near electric sockets and switch plates, and up through drains.
 Use a silicone-based caulk to seal these openings.